FactoryBoy/factory_boy/README.rst

 Defining factories
 """"""""""""""""""

 Factories declare a set of attributes used to instantiate an object.
-The class of the object must be defined in the FACTORY_FOR attribute:
+The class of the object must be defined in the ``target`` field of a ``class Meta:`` attribute:

 .. code-block:: python